 In the case of language assistants, the ACRO ICPC certificate is accepted.

-8. Medical certificate.
-Applicants requiring a visa for a stay of more than 180 days must submit the original and a copy of a medical certificate accrediting that they do not suffer from any disease that could cause serious repercussions for public health pursuant to the 2005 International Health Regulations.
+8. Medical certificate. original and a copy of a medical certificate attesting that the applicant does not suffer from any diseases that could have serious repercussions for public health in accordance with the International Health Regulations of 2005.

 It must show specifically that “this health certificate states that Mr./Mrs. (…) does not suffer from any of the diseases that may have serious public health repercussions in accordance with what is stipulated by the International Health Regulations of 2005”.

 The certificates must be issued by a registered general practitioner and will have a validity period of three months from the date of issue.
 They must then be legalised by the Hague Apostille and translated by a sworn translator.
-Certificates that were issued in Spain are also deemed to be valid without the requirement of the legalisation.
+Certificates that were issued in Spain are also deemed to be valid without the need for legalisation or translation..

 This Consulate is unable to provide information about medical centres that issue this certificate.
 Should you require further assistance, we would recommend contacting any public or private medical centre that is duly accredited in the territory of the United Kingdom or Spain.
 Medical certificates issued in countries other than the United Kingdom or Spain will not be accepted.